Generalized three body problem and the instability of the core-halo objects in binary systems: Introduction

+There are also more exotic examples. \citet{1977ApJ...212..832T} object, composed of central neutron star or black hole and normal star provides illustrative case \citep{1999ApJ...514..932V,1993MNRAS.263..817C,1992ApJ...386..206C}.
+Yet another example is the non-standard Solar model with black hole inside \citep{1971MNRAS.152...75H,1975ApJ...201..489C}.
+Artificial black hole created on Earth in failed high-energy experiment \citep{2010JHEP...02..079C,2010JPhCS.237a2008B,2010PhRvD..81e7702G} also would lead to creation of the core-halo system.

+The big question is, what if the core-halo system is a part of orbiting gravitationally bound system?
+For red giants, it would be a binary companion star.
+For planets: moons, and \textit{vice versa}.
+For globular clusters, it is the host Galaxy.
+In all above examples, binary interaction effects are known to be non-negligible, e.g., tidal interactions.
+In extreme cases, mass transfer or a total disruption of one component is possible.
+Are there other types of instability, resonant in particular?
+I try to answer this question in the framework of mechanical model.

-Main motivation for this model is suggestion of \cite{2011ApJ...733...78A}, that in core-collapse supernovae iron core might be displaced with respect to geometrical symmetry center of the extended and usually more massive hydrogen envelope. \citet{2011ApJ...733...78A} proposed hydrodynamical L=1 instabilities during Si burning as a main cause of the displacement.
-Here I propose another model: gravitational instability in binary system\footnote{ \cite{2011ApJ...733...78A} wrote: \textit{ ,,If there were a driving mechanism for core-mantle oscillation, here would be an asymmetry due to the displacement of the core and mantle relative to the center of mass.''} Presented dynamical model describes such a driving mechanism in close binaries. }.
+Original motivation for creation of presented model is suggestion of \cite{2011ApJ...733...78A}, that in core-collapse supernovae iron core might be displaced with respect to geometrical symmetry center of the extended and usually much more massive hydrogen envelope. \citet{2011ApJ...733...78A} proposed hydrodynamical L=1 instabilities during Si burning as a main cause of the displacement. \cite{2011ApJ...733...78A} wrote: \textit{ ,,If there were a driving mechanism for core-mantle oscillation, here would be an asymmetry due to the displacement of the core and mantle relative to the center of mass.''} Here I propose another mechanism: gravitational instability in binary core-halo system.

-Goal of this work is to answer the following question: is the point mass in the center of extended object stable with respect to perturbations caused by the third body orbiting the pair?
-Naively one might quickly answer ,,no'' because it seems always possible to tune internal frequency (e.g. changing equation of state) and orbital frequency (e.g. by inspiral or adding mass to the system).
-However, many years of struggle to answer very similar questions in the classic three body problem \citep{2008LNP...760...59M}, as well as many simplifying assumptions, suggest caution and rigorous mathematical approach.
+The point mass in the center of an extended object would oscillate, if it was perturbed (displaced) from central position.
+Is this position stable with respect to perturbations caused by the third body orbiting outside?
+Naively, one might expect, that it is always possible to tune internal frequency and orbital frequency.
+However, we are dealing with energy-conserving system.
+Many years of struggle to answer very similar questions in the classic three body problem \citep{2008LNP...760...59M} suggest caution, and rigorous mathematical approach.